 Thousands of customers who use Daily Gold, our pure bentonite clay horse digestive supplement, also report it:

 Bentonite clay can also be used externally on horses as a race paste or wound healing cream.
-Mix it with water to make a poultice, or purchase it already mixed (like Redmond Red Edge Poultice or First Aid for Horses) to:
+Mix it with water to make a poultice, or purchase it already mixed to:

-Clay has incredible health benefits—but are there dangers to using it internally?
-You don’t want to give your horse bentonite at the risk of negative side effects.
+Bentonite clay has incredible health benefits—but are there side effects to using it internally?
+You don’t want to give your horse bentonite at the risk of adverse results.

 While it's true lead is naturally found in many bentonites, how much lead differs by the deposit it originates from.
 Different deposits of bentonite contain varying levels of lead—which, by the way, is found abundantly in all parts of our environment.
 You should check with the manufacturer if you're worried about how much lead is in your bentonite product.

-So, specifically, how much lead is in Redmond clay used in all our bentonite products?
+So, specifically, how much lead is in Redmond bentonite?
 The U.S. Pharmacopoeia limits for lead in bentonite products is 40 parts per million (ppm).
 Redmond clay typically contains levels around 0.38 ppm.
-That’s far, far below the allowed amount.
+That’s far below the allowed amount.
 So give a little fist pump!
 You can feel reassured lead toxicity is not a risk when feeding your horse Redmond Daily Gold.

 Because bentonite is a clay with swelling capabilities, is there a risk my horse will develop a bowel obstruction similar to horses eating too much sand or silt?